Support for Troubled Marriages

 Every marriage hits its rough spots.
 Pope Francis noted in his apostolic exhortation Amoris Laetitia that “the life of every family is marked by all kinds of crises.”
 He goes on to say, “Couples should be helped to realize that surmounting a crisis need not weaken their relationship…Each crisis becomes an apprenticeship in growing closer together or learning a little more about what it means to be married.
 There is no need for couples to resign themselves to an inevitable downward spiral or a tolerable mediocrity” (no. 232).

 If you are struggling in your marriage, take heart!
 The Church cares about you and wants you and your spouse to find healing and a renewed sense of love.
-Below are organizations dedicated to helping couples in crisis.
-Don’t be afraid to reach out for help; your marriage matters, and the Church is here for you.
+Below are organizations dedicated to helping couples and families in crisis.
+Don’t be afraid to reach out for help; your marriage matters and the Church is here for you.

 If you or a loved one is struggling with pornography use or addiction, please see our page focused on help for men and women struggling with pornography.